Background pattern

 • If you are undergoing dialysis.

-• If you are taking diuretics (medicines that increase urine production).
+• If you are receiving treatment with diuretics (medicines that increase urine production).

 • If you have recently had excessive vomiting or diarrhea.

-• If you are on a low-sodium diet, taking potassium supplements, potassium-sparing medicines, or salt substitutes that contain potassium, or medicines associated with high potassium levels in the blood (e.g. anticoagulants such as heparin).
+• If you follow a salt-free diet, take potassium supplements, potassium-sparing medications, or salt substitutes that contain potassium or medications associated with elevated potassium levels in the blood (e.g., anticoagulants such as heparin).

 • If you are over 70 years old.

-• If during treatment you experience an allergic reaction with swelling of the face, lips, tongue, and/or throat with difficulty swallowing or breathing.
-Note that patients of black race are more sensitive to this type of reaction to ACE inhibitors.
+• If during treatment an allergic reaction occurs with swelling of the face, lips, tongue, and/or throat with difficulty swallowing or breathing.
+You should be aware that black patients are more sensitive to this type of reaction to ACE inhibitors.

-• If you have low blood pressure (you may feel dizzy or lightheaded, especially in the initial doses and when standing up.
+• If you have low blood pressure (you may notice dizziness or fainting, especially in the initial doses and when standing up.
 In these cases, lying down may help).

-• If you have vascular collagen disease (e.g. lupus erythematosus, rheumatoid arthritis, or scleroderma), are being treated with immunosuppressive medicines, are taking allopurinol or procainamide, or any combination of these.
+• If you have vascular collagen disease (e.g., lupus erythematosus, rheumatoid arthritis, or scleroderma), are being treated with medications that suppress your immune system, are taking medications such as allopurinol or procainamide, or any combination of these.

-• an angiotensin II receptor antagonist (ARA) (also known as "sartans" - e.g. valsartan, telmisartan, irbesartan), particularly if you have kidney problems related to diabetes.
+• an angiotensin II receptor antagonist (ARA) (also known as "sartans" - e.g., valsartan, telmisartan, irbesartan), especially if you have kidney problems related to diabetes.

 • aliskiren